 In 2010, I wrote McGraw Hill’s first edition of this exam guide while teaching AP English Literature & Composition at Brooklyn Technical High School, one of New York City’s five specialized public high schools.
 It provides 50 passages of prose fiction and poetry, along with 500 multiple choice questions that simulate the real exam.

-Given the changes to the AP English Literature exam coming in 2021, the third edition of this study guide (available in early 2021) will include at least ten new passages excerpted from modern and contemporary texts and over 200 new questions.
+Given the changes to the AP English Literature exam coming in 2021, the third edition of this study guide (available in early 2021) includes fifteen new passages, most of which are excerpted from modern and contemporary texts, and over 300 new questions.

 The questions in my book have been designed to direct the reader back to key words and phrases that warrant close analysis.
 The plausible answer choices compel readers to consider multiple interpretations of a text’s craft and structure and its potential themes.